 If there's something wrong with a device, you need to know about it from a small group of people before everyone blasts you on the review board and sinks the product.

-Furthermore, scoping out the reviews on your competitors can give you quite an edge.
+Furthermore, scoping out the negative Amazon reviews on your competitors can give you quite an edge.
 If you sort by negative reviews on a listing, you can see all the things people wished that product would be.
 Implementing a few of their suggestions for your own item can set you apart from the crowd.

 Negative Reviews Prove Sales Velocity

 Yes, everyone hates and wants to remove negative reviews.
 But you know what sellers hate more?
 No reviews.